Canadian Wastewater Survey (CWS)

 The questionnaires were developed in consultation with subject matter experts, potential respondents, data users and questionnaire design specialists.
 They are submitted via email, or through an electronic file transfer (EFT) service.

 This survey is a census with a longitudinal design.

 Wastewater treatment plants.

 Data are collected directly from survey respondents.

-Engineers in wastewater treatment plants collect wastewater samples and record wastewater flows for a one-week period during the reference month.
-The samples are delivered to a laboratory for analysis.
-The results of the analysis, as well as the recorded wastewater flows at the time of sampling, are sent to STC.
+Engineers in wastewater treatment plants collect twice weekly 24 h composite wastewater samples during the collection period.
+The samples are delivered to the National Microbiology Laboratory (NML) for analysis.
+The results of the analysis, as well as the recorded wastewater inflows and other relevant metadata at the time of sampling, are sent to Statistics Canada.

-Wastewater samples are analyzed in triplicate to validate the measurements.
+Wastewater samples are analyzed in technical duplicates against two targets each (N1/N2) to validate the measurement of SAR-CoV-2.

 Data are verified for reasonableness and coherence.
-Where concentrations of target drug metabolites are unreliable, estimates of loads and consumption are withheld.
+Where lack of reliability is suspected, results are withheld.